 There are numerous different kinds of feeders - tube feeders, ground feeders, hopper feeders, hummingbird feeders and the well-known soda bottle feeder.
 No matter what kind of feeder you put up, it will likely help at least some bird species.
 You can choose a feeder based on what birds you already see in the area, or you can place a feeder to attract a specific bird species.
 Take some time to do your research about the proper kind and placement of your feeder.
 And, once you place your feeder, be sure to keep it clean and full!

 Give them Water

-Even more important that food, water is essential for the survival of birds.
+Even more important than food, water is essential for the survival of birds.
 Water not only keeps birds hydrated, it helps them stay clean, too.
-And clean bird is better able to stay warm in the winter and cool in the summer.
-It is best if you can provide a consistant source of clean water throughout the year.
+And a clean bird is better able to stay warm in the winter and cool in the summer.
+It is best if you can provide a consistent source of clean water throughout the year.
 In the winter, try using a bird bath heater to keep water from freezing.
 Clean your bird bath regularly to avoid algae and dirt from accumulating.